mustafaulubas/github-slideshow/_posts/0000-01-02-mustafaulubas.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hey my name is Mustafa !
+Hi there!
+Break a leg! !
 Use the left arrow to go back!